-Some references in the literature were cryptic and hard to find, but use the library’s excellent services to locate and electronically request papers only available in archives not at UW-Madison.
-For example, it was how the Hill 1973 paper, and the Frey and Mayou 1971 (where 500 ghost crab burrows were measured…on Sapelo Island, Georgia too!) was found.
+Some references in the literature were hard to find, but use the library’s services to locate and electronically request papers only available in archives not at UW-Madison.
+For example, it was how the Hill 1973 paper, and the Frey and Mayou 1971 (where 500 ghost crab burrows were measured…on Sapelo Island, Georgia nonetheless!) was found.

-It took approximately 3 days (9am to 5pm) to walk all the transects and measure the burrows, which is doable even if there are bad rain days during the week.
+It took approximately 4 full days (9am to 5pm) to walk all the transects and measure the burrows, which is doable even if there are bad rain days during the week.
 This project isn’t affected by tide times so you are less constrained in that aspect.

-If there were no rain days and you had all week, I would suggest spending time to characterize the vegetation of the beach.
-I don’t think doing it at such as fine scale would be necessary, but maybe once every 100m would be informative.

-Another informative feature of the landscape to characterize would be to do a beach morphology profile.
-While I did not end up doing that, methods on how to do it are attached in this Appendix.
+If you have more days , another informative feature of the landscape to characterize would be to do a beach morphology profile, given that slopes seems to a factor.

-There were two types of burrows that can be readily found in terms of their openings, some were Y shaped (two opening joining into one burrow), or I (one opening, one burrow).
+There were (at least) two types of burrows that can be readily found in terms of their openings, some were Y shaped (two opening joining into one burrow), or I (one opening, one burrow).
 It would be interesting to see what the difference between those are in terms of use, but more observations of the actual crabs would probably be required.

 For some clusters of burrows, I could see tracks of crabs utilizing several burrows in the cluster.

-The beach is calming, pack a lunch, lots of snacks and water, and a great place to work in.
-You will see birds, dolphins, hear the sound of clashing waves and the wind swifting through the vegetation.
-Enjoy the sensory signals from your new environment.
-End your hardworking field day with a swim in the ocean.

-Wear regular light shoes on the beach for a comfortable walk.
-Light long sleeves and pants because the winds are very strong and sand can be harsh (but exfoliating!) on the skin.
-Sunglasses, sunscreen and a sun hat will make you experience more enjoyable.

-General tips

-The class was a less intimidating than I anticipated.
-Once you go there, you will indeed find aspects of the ecology that catches your eyes more than others, and it’s okay to do change projects.
-As a result, try to read broadly about the ecosystem before getting there, so you can form hypotheses and have an idea of several methods to address these questions in case your plan A, B, etc. doesn’t work or your interest change.
+.